Dimi-nutive/Aezuz.bot/README.md

 >> ⭐ Star Results :D

-If the repository reaches 20 stars I would be making custom discord bots for 3 random person in my Server [link at the end and even in my profile]
+If the repository reaches 20 stars I would be making custom discord bots for 3 random person in my Server [link  in my profile]

 >>License